theronhitchman/euclidean-geometry/assessment/prompt3.md

 layout: default
 ---

-Before our scheduled meeting during the third or fourth week of class, please write a one page reflection as indicated below.
+Before our scheduled meeting during the twelfth week of class, please write a one page reflection as indicated below.
 I expect you to bring this document with you to our meeting, or to email or share it with me electronically before our meeting starts.